top of page

 Rainforest Alliance Certification

-As the largest Rainforest Alliance Certified coffee farm in Costa Rica, Aquiares has been a pioneer in sustainability, planting more than 50,000 trees and effectively connecting two important wildlife corridors.
-Now the farm boasts 76 different native tree species and 140 bird species.
+As the largest Rainforest Alliance Certified coffee farm in Costa Rica, Aquiares has been a pioneer in sustainability, planting more than 50,000 shade trees and effectively connecting two important wildlife corridors.
+Now the farm boasts 76 different native tree species and a recent inventory accounted for 127 bird species.

 The farm is held up as a model of the Rainforest Alliance Certification, meeting or exceeded all of its rigorous social and environmental standards since 2003 .